-For CCV steelhead, potential direct and indirect effects of reduced water quality during Project construction will be minimized with proposed BMPs including measures to control non-storm water management and waste management practices.
+For CCV steelhead, the likelihood of direct and indirect effects of reduced water quality during Project construction would be low due to implementation of proposed BMPs including measures to control non-storm water management and waste management practices.
 Equipment will be in good working order and free of dripping or leaking fluids.
 Any necessary equipment washing will be conducted where water is prevented from flowing into the drainage conveyance systems and receiving waters.
 An emergency response plan will also be put into place including strict onsite handling procedures to prevent construction and maintenance materials from entering the river, procedures related to refueling, operating, storing, and staging construction equipment, as well as preventing and responding to spills.
 BMPs will be in place for spill containment measures.
 Returning turbid water to the river will be prevented by filtering discharge with a filter bag, diverting to a settling tank and treatment of the water consistent with the requirements of the waste discharge permit issued by the Central Valley RWQCB.
-With these BMPs in place, impacts to adult or juvenile CCV steelhead from contaminants are expected to be very minor and short-term.
+With these BMPs in place, spills of hazardous materials are not expected to occur.

-2.5.5 Overwater Structure
+2.5.5.
+Overwater Structure

 The construction of the new bridge structure (30 feet wider than existing) will add permanent shading to Miners Ravine.
 Overwater structures can alter underwater light conditions and provide potential holding conditions for juvenile and adult fish, including species that prey on juvenile fishes.
 Shading also could increase the number of predatory fishes (e.g., striped bass, largemouth bass) holding in the action area and/or their ability to prey on juvenile fishes.
 Permanent shading effects will occur throughout the life of the bridge.
 Construction of the new bridge will result in a total of 0.2 acre of permanent shading.
-Because there are adjacent areas for CCV to rear, the effects of the shade cause by the new structure would be minimal.
+Because there are adjacent areas for juvenile CCV steelhead to rear, the effects of the shade cause by the new structure would be minimal.